 In the Desert

 Everywhere in Namibia has felt like an adventure, but as we begin this leg of the journey through the Namib Desert, the adventure feels amplified.
 The road is all bumps and dust, but it’s all part of the undertaking.
 The road smooths out sometimes, but we still never come across a gas station or rest stop or any kind of structure.
-The only human touches here are the road and the signs reminding you how far away your destination still is.
+The only human touches here are the road and the periodic signs reminding us how far away our destination still is.